AriettaZ/faculty-website-design/README.md

 ***

 ### Overview
 The MAGiC team was tasked with redesigning a static web site.
 The site chosen was Professor Stewart's [website](http://web.cse.ohio-state.edu/~stewart.962/).
 To view the redesigned website, open the *build* folder inside the main project folder.
 Then open the *index.html* page in Firefox.
-The website is not fully dynamic; thus a larger window size is recommended.
+The website iscd  not fully dynamic; thus a larger window size is recommended.

 ***